nuts-foundation/nuts-specification/rfc/rfc014-authorization-credential.md

 ## 8. Revocation

-The Nuts Authorization Credential uses the revocation mechanism as stated by [RFC011](rfc011-verifiable-credential.md).
+The Nuts Authorization Credential follows revocation rules as stated by [RFC011](rfc011-verifiable-credential.md).

 ## 9. Use cases